 Israel generally recognizes the right to freedom of worship and religion.
-On several occasions during the latest intifada, Israel has restricted Muslim men under 45 from praying on the Temple Mount/Haram al-Sharif compound in Jerusalem for fear of violent confrontations.
-In September 2007, authorities restricted access for the first day of Ramadan to older men and women only.
-While academic freedom is generally respected, IDF closures and curfews and the West Bank, and the growing security barrier, have crippled the ability of many Palestinian academic institutions.
+On several occasions since 2000, Israel has restricted Muslim men under 45 from praying at the Temple Mount/Haram al-Sharif compound in Jerusalem for fear of violent confrontations.
+While academic freedom is generally respected, IDF-imposed closures and curfews in the West Bank, and the growing security barrier, have crippled the ability of many Palestinian academic institutions to operate.
 Schools have sometimes been damaged during military operations, and student travel between the Gaza Strip and the West Bank has been limited.
 Schoolchildren have been injured or killed during fighting.
-Israel’s tight border restrictions on Gaza have prevented Palestinian students studying abroad from leaving Gaza; in December, they were allowed to return to school.
-Throughout the intifada, schoolchildren have been injured or killed during fighting.
+Israel’s tight border restrictions on Gaza have prevented Palestinian students from leaving to study abroad.
+In June 2008, the Israeli Supreme Court issued a nonbinding ruling calling on the government to allow Gazan students to study abroad.

-Freedoms of assembly and association are generally respected.
-However, Israel has imposed strict curfews in the West Bank at various times since September 2000.
-In February 2007, Israeli police broke up a rally of several hundred international activists protesting the security barrier near the village of Bilin.
-The following month, authorities forcibly dispersed a group of about 3,000 Jewish settlers attempting to “reclaim” a recently demolished settler outpost.
 There are many Palestinian nongovernmental organizations (NGOs) and civic groups, and their activities are generally not restricted by Israel.
 Associations that espouse violence enjoy significantly less freedom.
 Labor affairs in the West Bank and Gaza are governed by a combination of Jordanian law and PA decisions.
 Workers may establish and join unions without government authorization.
 Palestinian workers in Jerusalem are subject to Israeli labor law.

-Israel’s Supreme Court hears petitions from non-Israeli residents of the occupied territories to protest home demolitions, outposts on confiscated land, and Israeli military tactics.
+Israel’s Supreme Court hears petitions from non-Israeli residents of the occupied territories regarding home demolitions, outposts on confiscated land, and IDF tactics.
 Decisions in favor of Palestinian petitioners are rare.
 Rights groups often charge that such petitions are not adjudicated in a timely fashion and are sometimes dismissed without sufficient cause.
-In recent years, the Israeli Supreme Court has repeatedly ordered that the proposed route of the security barrier be changed to reduce its negative effects on Palestinian residents, having heard well over 100 petitions filed by NGOs and Palestinian civilians on the issue.
-The Ministry of Defense continues to alter the route in response to the rulings.
-In February 2007, the court ordered rerouting of the barrier near Bilin, the site of much protest.
+The Israeli Supreme Court has repeatedly ordered changes in the route of the West Bank security barrier after hearing NGO and Palestinian petitions.
+By the end of 2008, the Ministry of Defense had altered or pledged to alter the route in response to three of six rulings.

-Israel holds somewhere between 7,000 and 10,000 Palestinians in jail.
-Many suspected of involvement in terrorism are held in administrative detention without charge or trial.
-Israel frequently releases prisoners in the context of peace negotiations or mutual exchanges.
-In 2007, about 800 prisoners were released, almost all of whom belonged to factions of Abbas’s Fatah movement.
+Israel holds approximately 9,800 Palestinians in jail.
+It frequently releases prisoners in the context of peace negotiations or mutual exchanges; in 2007 and 2008, over 1,000 were released, almost all belonging to factions of Fatah.
 Israel arrested over 30 PA lawmakers in 2007, nearly all of them members of Hamas.
-In June, an Israeli military court ruled that three of the Hamas lawmakers—including two members of the PA cabinet—would remain in custody through year’s end.
+In August2008, Hamas leader Omar Abdelrazek—a former PA finance minister—was released from prison after two years in custody.

-Freedom of movement improved measurably in 2005 following Israel’s withdrawal from Gaza, but the trend was reversed somewhat following the reentry of the Israeli military in June 2006.
-Israel continues to man 35 external and 58 internal checkpoints in the West Bank and has constructed over 460 roadblocks.
-These measures deny Palestinians easy passage from one town to another, making access to jobs, hospitals, and schools difficult.
-Construction of Israel’s security barrier has also cut off many Palestinians from their farms and denied them and others easier access to other parts of the West Bank.
-All West Bank and Gaza residents must have identification cards in order to obtain entry permits to Israel, including East Jerusalem.
+Israel continues to man 35 external and 58 internal checkpoints in the West Bank, and has constructed over 460 roadblocks.
+These measures impose extensive delays on local travel and restrict Palestinian access to jobs, hospitals, and schools.
+Israel’s security barrier has also cut off many Palestinians from their farms and other parts of the West Bank.
+All West Bank and Gaza residents must have identification cards to obtain entry permits to Israel, including East Jerusalem.
 Israel often denies permits without explanation.
 In September 2008, B’Tselem and HaMoked accused the government of stepping up enforcement of residency-permit requirements in order to deport hundreds of Gazans from the West Bank.

 The areas and total number of persons under Israeli jurisdiction changed periodically during the year as a result of the fluid nature of Israel’s military presence in the West Bank and Gaza Strip.